staabm/phpstan-dba/README.md

 This extension provides following features:

+* the array shape of results can be inferred for `PDOStatement` and `mysqli_result`
+  * .. when the query string can be resolved at analysis time.
+This is even possible for queries containing php-variables, as long as their typ is known in most cases.
+  * builtin we support `mysqli_query`, `mysqli->query`, `PDO->query` and `PDO->prepare`
-* `PDO->query` knows the array shape of the returned results and therefore can return a generic `PDOStatement`
+* `PDO->prepare` knows the array shape of the returned results and therefore can return a generic `PDOStatement`
 * `mysqli->query` knows the array shape of the returned results and therefore can return a generic `mysqli_result`
 * `SyntaxErrorInQueryMethodRule` can inspect sql queries and detect syntax errors - `SyntaxErrorInQueryFunctionRule` can do the same for functions
   * builtin is query syntax error detection for `mysqli_query`, `mysqli->query`, `PDO->query` and `PDO->prepare`